 There is much jostling and joking as we decorate the tree.
 Specific rituals have to be followed and mom has to take pictures.

 Once the tree is decorated we gather around our table and take out our blessing jar.
 This special little jar sits on our kitchen table year round, reminding us to take time to appreciate God’s blessings, both small and large.

 No special paper needed.
 Any scrap will do!
-We then go around the table and one by one open the slips of paper, seeing the blessings of our lives laid before us.
+We then go around the table and one by one open the slips of paper from our family blessing jar, seeing the treasures of our lives laid before us.

 As we read from the past year we are always reminded of the ways God has taken the good and bad times and turned them into family memories, a tangible picture of God’s love for us.

 Our culture of family traditions didn’t start overnight but are the culmination of years living life together.